 Clinical features of bacterial and viral meningitis are similar, although viral meningitis is less acute and usually self-limiting within 7–10 days.

-Often nonspecific and without the classic triad of meningitis
+In neonates, meningitis often manifests with nonspecific symptoms and without the classic triad of meningitis.

 - Early symptoms